 My Gladiator Garage Cabinets

-Before I get into the review, let me give you some more specifics on the exact Gladiator garage cabinets I own, from both the Premier and Ready To Assemble (RTA) lineup.
+Before I get into the review, here are some specifics on my Premier and Ready To Assemble (RTA) Gladiator garage cabinets.

-This is a straightforward comparison because both cabinets fill essentially the same slot in each lineup.
+This is a straightforward comparison because both cabinets fill the same slot in each lineup.

 My smaller Gladiator cabinets aren’t as simple of a comparison.

-The Premier GearBox has a door that runs the full height height of the cabinet.
-By contrast, the door on the RTA 3/4 GearBox only covers the top three quarters of the cabinet – hence the name.
+The Premier GearBox has a door that runs the full height of the cabinet.
+By contrast, the door on the RTA 3/4 GearBox only covers the top three-quarters of the cabinet – hence the name.

 What I liked about the 3/4 RTA GearBox is the exposed shelf that’s perfect for smaller items.
 It even has a built-in grommet for an electrical cord.